InversionSpaces/advisor/README.md

 - Save and update user information
 - Persistent user identification with UUID
 - MongoDB database for data storage
+- Internal history tracking of all "About Me" updates with timestamps (for later analysis)

 ## Setup and Running